Dead Sea to Everest 5.8 – part 1 – Charlie Engle

 UP FIRST: 5.8 AFRICA

-Starting August 28, 2019, Charlie and Andre will journey from the depths of Lake Assal in Djibouti to the peak of Mount Kilimanjaro in Tanzania.
+Starting August 28, 2019, Charlie and Andre would journey from the depths of Lake Assal in Djibouti to the peak of Mount Kilimanjaro in Tanzania.
+Unfortunately, André had to step out before they took off, so Charlie started solo, accompanied by the crew.

-While this expedition is most certainly about taking on huge physical challenges, it will actually be about much more than that.
-5.8 Africa will lead Charlie and Andre through a journey of deep self-exploration, while inviting followers to dig deeper into their own hearts, examining motivation and each person’s individual impact on the world we inhabit together.
+While this expedition was most certainly about taking on huge physical challenges, it actually was about much more than that.
+It was a journey of deep self-exploration, while inviting followers to dig deeper into their own hearts, examining motivation and each person’s individual impact on the world we inhabit together.

-Charlie and Andre will begin their expedition at Lake Assal in Djiboti, Africa’s lowest land elevation.
-From there, they will traverse the magical Rift Valley, through Ethiopia and Kenya, arriving finally at the base of Mount Kilimanjaro.
-This is where twenty other adventure seekers come in, and YOU can be in that group — to meet Charlie and Andre on the final leg of the Africa Expedition: CLIMBING MT.
-KILIMANJARO.
+The expedition started at Lake Assal in Djiboti, Africa’s lowest land elevation, traverse the magical Rift Valley, through Ethiopia and Kenya, arriving finally at the base of Mount Kilimanjaro, where twenty other adventure seekers came in to join for the final leg of the Africa Expedition: Climbing Mt.
+Kilimanjaro.

 Image by caromcdaid